classicfoo/notething/README.md

 ## Todo
 - Find and Replace in selction checkbox
 - Open Recent Files ...
 (Lists the last 5 files recently opened)
+- Open dialog to be for all files by default (not just .txt files)

 ## Bugs
 - tkcalendar doesn't open in centre of the screen straight away